saifahmad6462/BS_Blood_request_form/README.md

 ##  Features

-- 📄 Submit blood request through a form
+-  Submit blood request through a form
-- 📊 View all submitted requests in a table format
+-  View all submitted requests in a table format
+-  Search button to find any specific blood requester details on the table (no download needed)
-- 📥 Download all request data as a CSV file
+-  Download all request data as a CSV file
-- 💾 Data stored locally (no database needed)
+-  Data stored locally (no database needed)

 ---